-The Ambassador program is an integral component of AAC's positive living-learning community.
-Ambassadors work in partnership with AAC Admissions, Development, and Student Affairs in a number of capacities.
+The Ambassador program is an integral component AAC's positive living-learning community.
+Ambassadors work in partnership with Student Affairs in a number of capacities.
 These key campus representatives engage prospective students and their families, current students, faculty, staff, and community partners.
 AAC Ambassadors assist with school-wide events throughout the year, such as coordinating New Student Orientation, Transfer Student Orientation, Commencement, Open Houses, National Portfolio Day, the Beaux Arts Ball, and the AAC Block Party.
 Students interested in becoming AAC Ambassadors should contact the Dean of Students.